nobuyukinyuu/PhaseEngine/THIRDPARTY.md

 # THIRD-PARTY SOFTWARE NOTICES AND INFORMATION

-This project includes third party components covered by licenses that require that the following use notices be provided.
+This project includes third party components covered by licenses which require that the following use notices be provided.

 The original copyrights and licenses under which this project used or adapted